Peer Writing Group Network

 Joining the Peer Writing Group Network

-- Step 1 – Fill out the Registration Form – next intake October 2018
+- Step 1 – Fill out the Registration Form for the next intake

 - Step 2 – Within a week of the registration deadline, a Centre for Scholarly Communication staff member will contact groups to set up an initial meeting.
 Prior to the meeting, participants should read and respond to questions in UNC’s Writing Group Starter Kit